malaria-atlas-project/generic-mbg/README.rst

 The ``pos``, ``neg``, ``lon`` and ``lat`` columns are the obvious; longitude and latitude should be in decimal degrees.
-The ``t`` column is only required for spatiotemporal models, but if given it should be in units of decimal years since 2009.
+The ``t`` column is only required for spatiotemporal models, but if given it should be in units of decimal years.
 The ``cpus`` argument specifies how many processor cores should be made available to the current process.